 Waltz is a rather old style of dance, invented in the 1600s, and its music is in 3/4 time.
 Its name comes from the old German word walzen, which means "to roll, turn, or glide," and these words describe well the smoothness and grace that a well-done waltz exhibits.
 Born in the suburbs of Vienna and in the alpine region of Austria in the seventeenth century, many of the familiar waltz tunes can be traced back to simple peasant yodeling melodies.

-The Dancing Masters of the day saw the Waltz as a serious threat to their profession, because it could be learned easily, whereas the minuet and other court dances of that era required years of considerable practice, not only to learn the many complex figures, but also to develop suitable postures and deportment.
+The Dancing Masters of the day saw the Waltz as a serious threat to their profession, because it could be learned easily, whereas the Minuet and other court dances of that era required years of considerable practice, not only to learn the many complex figures, but also to develop suitable postures and deportment.
 The Waltz was also criticized on moral grounds by those opposed to its closer hold and rapid turning movements.
 Religious leaders of the 1600s almost unanimously regarded it as vulgar and crude because the gentleman put his handget ready for thison the lady's back!

 |